Last Hurrah for Chivalry

-Last Hurrah for Chivalry is a 1979 Hong Kong martial arts film written and directed by John Woo, who also produces with Raymond Chow.
-The film stars Damian Lau and Wei Pai.
-The film is a precursor to Woo's heroic bloodshed films.
-The film was released theatrically in Hong Kong on 11 November 1979.
+Last Hurrah for Chivalry is a 1979 Hong Kong wuxia film written and directed by John Woo and produced by Raymond Chow.
+It starred Damian Lau, Wei Pai, Bonnie Ngai, Lau Kong, and Lee Hoi-sang.
+The film is cited as a thematic precursor to Woo's better-known heroic bloodshed films.
+It was released theatrically in Hong Kong by Golden Harvest on 11 November 1979.